 It’s done in the shingle style, and more than a little reminiscent of H.H.
-Richardson’s 19th century work – a taut skin stretched over volume and mass, then carefully punctured with graceful openings for windows and doors.
+Richardson’s 19th century work – a taut skin stretched over volume and mass, then punctured with openings for windows and doors.

 “It’s a mixed pedigree – it’s got a number of influences,” said architect Mark Simon of Centerbrook Architects and Planners LLP in Centerbrook, Conn.
 “There’s that shingle style, a touch of Japanese design, some Frank Lloyd Wright, and then – with the eyebrow and those ribbon windows under the eaves – that Richardson look.”